Jane Fonda: Marriages and relationships

+Fonda married her third husband, cable television tycoon and CNN founder Ted Turner, on December 21, 1991, at a ranch near Capps, Florida, about 20 miles east of Tallahassee.
+The pair separated in 2000 and divorced on May 22, 2001, in Atlanta.
+Despite their divorce, Fonda and Turner still remained amicable, and Fonda has also described Turner as being "my favorite ex-husband."
+Seven years of celibacy followed, then from 2007 to 2008 Fonda was the companion of widower and management consultant Lynden Gillis.
+In mid-2009, Fonda began a relationship with record producer Richard Perry, that ended in January 2017.
+In 2010, she moved from a loft in Atlanta to L.A.
+In December 2020, when asked what she had learned about love, Fonda told Entertainment Tonight: "Nothing.
+I'm not cut out for it!"

 In a 2018 interview, Fonda stated that up to age 62, she always felt she had to seek the validation of men in order to prove to herself that she had value as a person, something she attributes to her mother's early death leaving her without a female role model.
 As a consequence, she attached herself to "alpha males", some of whom reinforced her feelings of inadequacy, despite her professional success.
 Fonda said that she came to see that attitude as a failing of the men in her life: "Some men have a hard time realizing that the woman they're married to is strong and smart and they have to diminish that, because it makes them feel diminished.
 Too bad we have defined masculinity in such a way that it's so easily shamed."
 In 2018 she said, "I'm not dating anymore, but I did up until a couple of years ago.
 I'm 80; I've closed up shop down there."